Workspace Security

 Every task operates within a defined workspace:

-workDir) -- Always writable, used for agent output - User workspace (
+- Session directory -- Always writable, used for agent output

 To give the agent write access to your project: